 We currently forecast capital expenditures in order to execute on our business plan.
-The amount and timing of such capital expenditures will be determined by the volume of business, but we currently anticipate that we will need to purchase approximately \$1,500,000 to \$2,000,000 of additional capital equipment during the next twelve months.
-We plan to fund these expenditures via the proposed capital expenditure facility with Wachovia Bank and/or though other capital lease financing arrangements.
+The amount and timing of such capital expenditures will be determined by the volume of business, but we currently anticipate that we will need to purchase approximately \$1.5 million to \$2.0 million of additional capital equipment during the next twelve months.
+We plan to fund these expenditures though capital lease financing arrangements.
 If we are unable to obtain such funding, we will need to pay cash for these items or we will be required to curtail our equipment purchases, which may have an impact on our ability to continue to grow our revenues.